fkscott/keagans-club/src/index.md

   - title: Color Quiz
     link: "https://colorquiz.vercel.app/"
     icon: react
     description: "A quiz to guess the hex code of he color shown on the screen.
-Originally based on a react interview question, but expanded with a little bit more functionality."
+Originally given as a react interview question."
-    link-text: "view source"
+    link-text: "try the app"

   - title: incipiam
     link: https://github.com/fkscott/incipiam